stephenh67/python-resources-2019/README.md

 # Python-Resources-2019
 A curated list of Python 3 resources, books, websites, tutorials, code challenges.
+If you have any suggestions for additions to the list please open an issue.

-#### IDE
+#### IDEs

 * [_PyCharm Community Edition_](https://www.jetbrains.com/pycharm/) A great free IDE, has most of the features you'll want.
 After solving a few challange problems you can get a free 3 month Educational License (renewable) for the